Taylor Swift Makes Rare Appearance to Lend a Helping Hand at BFF Abigail Anderson's Wedding

 The second eyewitness added that there were about five police officers and five security guards spread out around the church.

 Before there was fame or fortune or infamy, there was Abigail—who is basically her OG squad member.
-Abigail and Tay have been inseparable from since they met, the first day of high school—so it's not surprise the 27-year-old would be right by her ride-or-die pal's side on her big day.
+Abigail and Tay have been inseparable since they met, the first day of high school—so it's no surprise the 27-year-old would be right by her ride-or-die pal's side on her big day.

 BTW: Taylor even put Abigail in one of her hit singles, "Fifteen," which had the lyrics: "You sit in class next to a redhead named Abigail/And soon enough you’re best friends Abigail gave everything she had to a boy who changed his mind/We both cried."